Psychology/Neuroscience Experiments

 Visual method

-In the visual method lay trials out in one or more tables in any spreadsheet app.
-Columns correspond to properties of objects of various types (e.g. picture, text, sound, keyPress, etc.).
-Property values can be any MATLAB value or expression.
-You only need to write each distinct row (trial) once, and in any order.
-Then in an additional table use another MATLAB expression to set a list of trials to run through, including any repetition and ordering.
-Save or export to an Excel file, use the command loadExperiment in MATLAB to load it, and runExperiment to run it.
+In the visual method, lay trials out in one or more tables in a spreadsheet.
+You can use any spreadsheet app, but Google Sheets is most common since it gives you dropdown menus and quick docs.
+Rows are trial definitions.
+Columns are object properties.
+Values are MATLAB values or expressions.
+You only need to write each distinct row once, and in any order.
+Then use one more MATLAB expression to set a list of trial definitions to run through, including any repetition and ordering.
+Save to an Excel file, use the command loadExperiment in MATLAB to load it, and runExperiment to run.

 Coding method

 You can always use the coding method instead if you prefer.
-In the coding method make objects, set properties, and define trials line by line in a MATLAB script.
+Here make objects, set properties, and define trials in a MATLAB script.
 You can use for loops through conditions to automate defining trials.
 For example, this script would build and run the same experiment as above:

 Without PsychBench